nortikin/sverchok/docs/nodes/number/scalar_mk2.rst

 Functionality
 -------------

-This node can transform incoming values by a sselected function (trigonometric, or other mathematical function, and also provide some useful math costant )
+This node can transform incoming values by a selected function (trigonometric, or other mathematical function, and also provide some useful math costant)

 Inputs & Parameters
 -------------------